-Library Accessibility Services provides eligible students with course readings and other library materials in accessible formats, including PDF for use with screen readers like Kurzweil.
+Library Accessibility Services provides eligible students with course readings and other library materials in accessible formats, including PDF and EPUB for use with screen readers like Kurzweil.

 Who is eligible to receive service?

-York University graduate and undergraduate students who have been referred by their York University Counselling and Disability Services (CDS) Counsellor.
+York University graduate and undergraduate students who have been referred by their York University Student Accessibility Services (SAS) Counsellor.
 Service is also available to York University faculty and staff once referred from Employee Well Being.

 What formats are available?

-Students are often provided with PDF scans that are accessible through Optical Character Recognition (OCR), however material may be obtained in other formats through the Accessible Content E-Portal (ACE) or AERO (the province’s repository service which requires the student to own a copy of the material).
+Students are typically provided with PDF scans or EPUB files that are accessible through Optical Character Recognition (OCR).
+Material may be obtained in other formats through the Accessible Content E-Portal (ACE) or AERO (Alternative Education Resources for Ontario).

 How will alternate format materials be delivered?

-Physical items are available for pick-up at Library Accessibility Services, electronic files are delivered to students via Papyrus, our online delivery system that allows students to easily download their readings. http://www.library.yorku.ca/papyrus/
+Electronic files are delivered to students via Papyrus, our online delivery system that allows students to easily download their readings.

 How Papyrus Works:

-- Students can download and open the zipped files, as indicated on the screen.
+- Students can download individual files under the title record (or all files in zipped format), as indicated on the screen.

 Students needing hard copy formats (e.g. Large Print, Braille) can pick up their materials at the LAS Service Desk.

-- They cannot print or make copies for the purpose of sharing or selling, and that
+- They cannot print or make copies for the purpose of sharing or selling.

 - Digitized material must be deleted once the course is completed.

-Students must agree to comply with the terms before material will be supplied by Papyrus.
+Students must agree to comply with the terms before material can be downloaded in Papyrus.

 How long will students have access to the material?